 Download PCalc Lite from the App Store (Free)

 2. Calculator – Pad Edition

 If you’re simply looking for the iPhone calculator app on your iPad, this is one of the best apps for that.
 Calculator – Pad Edition uses a similar UI as the iOS calculator app, which means it fits right in on your iPad.

 You get all the basic functions in portrait orientation.
-However, similar to the iOS app, you can rotate your iPad into landscape mode to get a scientific calculator as well.
+However, similar to the Apple calculator, you can rotate your iPad into landscape mode to get a scientific calculator as well.
 You can also head into Settings to change the size of the calculator if you want, or just use two finger pinch gestures to zoom in and out of the calculator.
 Plus there’s a history feature as well so you can see all the calculations and results easily.

 Download Calculator – Pad Edition from the App Store (Free)

 You can also check out Calcbot for your iPad calculation needs.
 This is a straightforward free calculator app that brings support for regular and scientific calculations to your tablet, so you can do regular as well as complex calculations with ease.

 Though the free version of Calcbot should be enough for most users, the paid version also has things like a conversion feature that works similar to PCalc’s system, as well as a history feature for people who want a calculator with history tape feature.